arre-ankit/Agent-Fridays-with-Command/README.md

-# Agent Fridays with Command.new 🚀
+# Agent Fridays with Command 🚀

 This is the official codebase for my weekly series **Agent Fridays with Command.new**, where I take AI agent ideas from the internet, build them in real time, and open source everything — so you can learn, test, and ship your own agents.